kmf-lab/steady-state-stack/README.md

 # steady-state-stack
 Stack of Rust crates for stead state projects

+# new projects can use SSS as a starting point with this.
+cargo new --name my_new_project --template https://github.com/kmf-lab/steady-state-stack.git

 The Steady State Stack (3S framework) for Rust is a focused collection of crates designed to enhance general service development, concurrent processing, asynchronous programming, and logging.
 Here's a brief overview of its core components:

 StructOpt (0.3.26): Facilitates the creation of command-line interfaces by parsing command-line arguments directly into Rust structs, ensuring type safety and ease of use.